JohnAustinDev/osis-converters/ReadMe.md

 **CF_addDictLinks.xml** | Control parsing of reference material references from the text and their conversion to working OSIS hyperlinks.
 **CF_addFootnoteLinks.txt** | Control parsing of footnote references from the text and their conversion to working OSIS hyperlinks.

 Default control files are created by the 'defaults' command.
-For help on an individual file or command run: `convert -h '<file> | <command>'`
+For help on an individual file or command run: `./ReadMe.pl -h '<file> | <command>'`

 ### TABLE OF CONTENTS
 A table of contents or menu system (referred to as the TOC) is a critical part of most electronic publications.
 Bible books, chapters, introductions, glossaries, tables, maps and other reference materials appear in the TOC.
 The sfm2osis script tries to auto-detect TOC entries, and marks them.
 But the TOC is also customizable.
 By default, USFM `\toc2` tags create new TOC entries.
-Alternative `\tocN` tags may be used if desired (see `convert -h TOC`).
+Alternative `\tocN` tags may be used if desired (see `./ReadMe.pl -h TOC`).
 Chapters and glossary keywords automatically appear in the TOC and do not need a `\tocN` tag.
 Note: `EVAL_REGEX` may be used to insert a TOC tag into an SFM file.

 Two renderings of the TOC are generated.
 One is a detached, hierarchical TOC having up to three levels of hierarchy.
 This fits the requirements of an eBook TOC.
 The second is an inline TOC appearing along with the text in segments, having no hierarchical limitations.
 This fits the requirments of SWORD.
 Some ePublications use both renderings, such as epub.